nextgis/docs_ngcom/source/data_edit.rst

 Edit feature's attributes
 ----------------------

-There 2 ways to edit feature's attributes:
+There are 2 ways to edit feature's attributes:
 1) using edit form in :ref:`Feature table <ngw_feature_table>` or
 2) using edit form in Web map :ref:`web client <ngw_webmaps_client>` (if the relevant layer is added to :ref:`Web map <ngcom_webmap_create>`).